 Clearly there is an enormous backlog of research that needs to be done in order to provide proper information on the thousands of chemicals that have never been tested as well as the few thousand that already exist in the databases of the EPA.
 In our opinion, the scale and seriousness of this task far exceeds the means of any manufacturer or group of manufacturers; but rather, it needs to be addressed by a group of independent researchers paid for by the government of all countries jointly who will provide third party peer reviewed research on the impact of every chemical on humans and the environment.
 Only then, will we know for sure, what is safe and what is a substantial risk; what should be utilized by industry and what should be permanently banned.

-One of the primary ways manufacturers inform their workers about the chemicals they are working with is through Material Safety Data Sheets (MSDS).
+One of the primary ways manufacturers inform their workers about the chemicals they are working with is through Material Safety Data Sheets (MSDS) now called Safety Data Sheets (SDS).
 MSDS are supposed to list any "known hazards" contained in a product along with useful information about how to deal with them if exposed.
 While this information is critical for employers to provide to their employees working in factories, they were never intended for consumer use.

-There are several problems with using MSDS as a basis for determining the safety of a product.
+There are several problems with relying on MSDS or SDS as a basis for determining the safety of a product.